Ly0n/awesome-robotic-tooling/README.md

 * [Tensorflow Federated](https://github.com/tensorflow/federated) - TensorFlow Federated (TFF) is an open-source framework for machine learning and other computations on decentralized data
 * [finn](https://github.com/Xilinx/finn) - Fast, Scalable Quantized Neural Network Inference on FPGAs
 * [neuropod](https://github.com/uber/neuropod) - Neuropod is a library that provides a uniform interface to run deep learning models from multiple frameworks in C++ and Python
+* [leela-zero](https://github.com/leela-zero/leela-zero) - This is a fairly faithful reimplementation of the system described in the Alpha Go Zero paper "Mastering the Game of Go without Human Knowledge"

 ### Image Processing